maarten-pennings/Lego-Mindstorms/ms4/faq.md

 I opened the box, and one of the first things I did was to power on the brick.
 However, I could not figure out how to switch it off.

-You have to first download the lego app (next question) on your PC and then upgrade the Hub OS.
+You have to first download the LEGO app (next question) on your PC and then upgrade the Hub OS.
 Only then I was able to switch the hub off.
 Upgrading OS only works from PC (probably MAC also works, but phone and iPad probably don't) .